cure53/DOMPurify/README.md

   - `npm run format:md` to only format Markdown files
 - `npm run build` to build type declarations and distribution bundles, then fix and clean up generated types
   - `npm run build:types` to only emit TypeScript declaration files
-  - `npm run build:rollup` to build all Rollup bundles
+  - `npm run build:rolldown` to build all Rolldown bundles
   - `npm run build:umd` to only build an unminified UMD bundle
   - `npm run build:umd:min` to only build a minified UMD bundle
   - `npm run build:es` to only build the ES module bundle